AriadnaRosario/Midterm-proyecto-1/README.md

 **Movie Mood Recommender**
 Uses conditional logic if/else to recommend movies based on what mood and genre the user selects.

+### How to use
+You choose one of the given genre and one of the given mood then hit recommend.

 ---

 ###  Functional